hadirkhan10/chisel3-wiki/intellij-setup.md

 * Then under the Import Project dialog, Select *Import project from external model* and from the list select SBT as the external model.
 Click *Next*
 * Next dialog has a bunch of unclicked options (leave them that way).
 I used *Project SDK: 1.8*, Click *Finish*

-This game me a functional Project with the files where I expected to find them.
+This gave me a functional Project with the files where I expected to find them.
 There may be other ways to do this, but I have not found one, I have found many ways that don't work, but have decided not to document those.